wlswotmd/gef/docs/FAQ.md

 ## How does GEF implement kernel analysis related commands without symbols?
 Internally, it consists of several steps.

-1. Enumerate memory map informations from the page table structure.
+1. Enumerate memory map information from the page table structure.
-2. Detect `.rodata` area of kernel from memory map informations.
+2. Detect `.rodata` area of kernel from memory map information.
 3. Scan `.rodata` to identify the kernel version.
 4. Parse the structure of `kallsyms` in `.rodata` and get all "symbol and address" pairs.
 5. If global variable symbols are available at this point, use it. (= `CONFIG_KALLSYMS_ALL=y`).